Department of Pharmaceutical Sciences Graduate Student Handbook

 The dissertation should be provided to the committee members two weeks (minimally) in advance of the intended defense date.

 An outside examiner will need to be chosen who will independently review the dissertation and participate in the dissertation defense.
-The examiner can be external to the department, the School of Pharmacy and Pharmaceutical Sciences or the University as a whole.
-A pharmaceutical sciences faculty member, other than the dissertation advisor, will serve as the chair of the dissertation committee.
+(See graduate school manual for additional details.)
+The external examiner must be external to the department, and may be external to the School of Pharmacy and Pharmaceutical Sciences or the University as a whole.
+A Pharmaceutical Sciences faculty member, other than the dissertation advisor, will serve as the chair of the dissertation committee.
 This chair is to be selected by the student.

 Final Check out

-After thesis completion and before separation from the University, students must complete a final check out with their PI.
-This process includes returning all property of the University (laptops, notebooks, samples) and making sure that clear protocols are written up and retained by the PI.
+After thesis completion and before separation from the university, students must complete a final check out with their Advisor.
+This process includes returning all property of the university (laptops, notebooks, samples) and making sure that clear protocols are written up and retained by the Advisor.

 Key forms include the Admission to Candidacy for Doctoral Degree (ABD status) and Outside examiner request form.

-Comprehensive ORP submission and examination: Oct.
-1 of fifth semester with examinations to be scheduled.
+Comprehensive ORP submission and examination: September 15 of 5th semester with examinations to be scheduled.

 Expectations to Maintain Satisfactory Progress Toward Degree